 During an average workout one bike can create enough energy to charge an iPhone 12 times, Energym says.
 Compared to the energy needs of the UK, it is insignificant.
 But if the one million members of the UK’s 7,000 plus gyms were to all use Energym bikes – well, that starts to add up.

 By partnering with gyms, as well as selling to offices, homes and commercial environments, Energym is hoping to turn human power into an additional source of clean energy.

-In the early days, Energym was bootstrapped from Flint’s savings before going on to receive grant support, Innovate UK backing and angel investment.
+In the early days, Energym was bootstrapped from Flint’s savings before going on to receive support from the West Midlands Growth Company’s Global Growth Programme, Innovate UK backing and angel investment.

 Flint, drawing on his previous experience as an energy reduction analyst, sees the potential of commercial premises harnessing human energy to reduce their electricity bills.